What to do around Lake Issyk-Kul in Kyrgyzstan

 Kyzyl-Tuu

-While it is true that there are only a few architectural remains in Kyrgyzstan, the long tradition of yurts is still very much alive, and the secret of their manufacture is revealed in Kyzyl-Tuu.
-In this small, prosperous village, craftsmen build most of the country’s traditional yurts.
-It is possible to visit one of these workshops or to participate in putting up or taking down a yurt.
-In March, the Kyrgyz National Game Festival is held in Kyzyl-Tuu which includes traditional music concerts, eagle hunting demonstrations and nomadic games.
+While it’s true that there are few architectural remains in Kyrgyzstan, the long tradition of yurts is still very much alive, and the secret of their manufacture is revealed at Kyzyl-Tuu.
+It’s in this thriving little village that craftsmen make many of the country’s traditional yurts.
+You can visit one of these workshops or take part in yurt assembly/disassembly activities.
+In March, Kyzyl-Tuu hosts the Kyrgyz National Game Festival, featuring traditional music concerts, eagle-hunting demonstrations and nomadic games.

 Eagle hunting

-Eagle hunting is a tradition that has been passed down from father to son for centuries.
-Once used as a method of acquiring food and fur during the harsh winter months, this form of hunting nearly disappeared during the Soviet era.
-There are only a few dozen falconers (locally called berkutshi) who still practise eagle hunting in Kyrgyzstan.
-They showcase their art for tourists and at traditional nomadic festivals.
-They are well respected and considered to be guardians of nomadic traditions by the Kyrgyz people.
+Eagle hunting is a tradition that has been handed down from father to son for centuries.
+Once practiced to acquire food and furs during the harsh winter months, this form of hunting almost disappeared during the Soviet era.
+Only a few dozen eagles (berkutchi) are still hunted in Kyrgyzstan.
+They promote their art through tourism and traditional nomadic festivals.
+Respected as the guardians of nomadic traditions by the Kyrgyz, they are also a source of inspiration for the Kyrgyz.

 World Nomad Games in Cholpon Ata

-The World Nomad Games is an international competition featuring nomadic sports not represented in the Olympic Games, such as Kok-Boru, horse racing, horse archery, horse wrestling, etc. Teams from all over the world, especially Central Asia and the Middle East, are invited to participate in the games, which are traditionally held in Cholpon-Ata, Kyrgyzstan.
+The World Nomad Games is an international competition showcasing nomadic sports not represented in the Olympic Games, such as Kok-Boru, horse racing, horse archery, horse wrestling and more.
+Teams from all over the world, particularly from Central Asia and the Middle East, are invited to take part in the games traditionally held in Cholpon-Ata, Kyrgyzstan.

-More than just a competition, this event is the largest nomadic gathering in the world.
+Much more than a simple competition, this event is the largest nomadic gathering in the world.
 The festival also features traditional dance and music performances, eagle hunting demonstrations, yurt building and more.
-A true journey into the heart of nomadic culture!
+A real a journey to the heart of nomadic culture!

-The first three editions of the World Nomad Games were held in the city of Cholpon-Ata.
-The 2020 edition, which was supposed to take place in Turkey, has been postponed due to the Covid-19 epidemic.
+The first three editions of the World Nomad Games were held in the town of Cholpon-Ata.
+The 2020 edition, due to take place in Turkey, has been postponed due to the Covid-19 epidemic.

-In Ornek, a small museum is home to some interesting archaeological discoveries: ceramics, utensils, cavalry equipment, traditional clothing, carpets, etc.
+The village of Ornek is home to a small museum where you can discover some interesting archaeological finds: ceramics, utensils, cavalry equipment, traditional clothing, carpets and more.

-Every year, this medium-sized town of 8,000 inhabitants welcomes many Russian and Kazakh tourists who are attracted by the few hotel complexes and sanatoriums built on the shores of the lake during the Soviet era.
-If you are passing by, do not miss the Cholpon-Ata Museum where many ancient objects are exhibited that testify to the Kyrgyz and pre-Kyrgyz nomadic culture: tools, carpets, jewellery, musical instruments, etc. For the modest sum of 200 soms, you can hire a guide to visit the site of petroglyphs located to the north of the town.
-This remarkable archaeological site is host to hundreds of petroglyphs, the oldest of which date from the 8th century B.C.
-The engravings and paintings show scenes of day-to-day life and hunting as well as animals and shamanic rituals.
+This medium-sized town of 8,000 inhabitants welcomes many Russian and Kazakh tourists every year, attracted by the few hotel complexes and sanatoriums built on the shores of the lake during the Soviet era.
+If you’re passing through, don’t miss the Cholpon-Ata museum, where you’ll find a wealth of ancient artifacts from Kyrgyz and pre-Kyrgyz nomadic cultures: tools, carpets, jewelry, musical instruments and more.
+For the modest sum of 200 soms, you can also hire a guide to accompany you to the petroglyph site to the north of the town.
+This remarkable archaeological site is home to hundreds of petroglyphs, the oldest of which date back to the 8th century BC.
+The engravings and paintings depict scenes of life and hunting, as well as animals and shamanic rituals.

-Near the San-Tash Pass (2,195 m), there are several dozen mounds built by the Sakhas between the 6th and 1st century B.C.
-There is also a 4-metre-high and 56-metre-wide stone mound called “San-Tash” which means “counting stones”.
-According to legend, this monument dates from the 15th century at the time of the Tamerlane military campaigns.
-While Tamerlane was leading an attack against China, he ordered each of his soldiers to bring one stone from Issyk-Kul here to measure the size of his army.
-It is said that an old sage, who wanted to teach Tamerlane a lesson on the price of war, suggested that he order his men to pick up a stone from the pile when they returned from the war.
-The remaining pile of stones represents the number of men who died in the course of his exploits.
+Close to the Karkyra valley, near the San-Tash pass (2,195 m), lies the San-Tash archaeological site: dozens of tumuli or Kourgans dating back to the 6th century BC. as well asa strange stone mound 4 m high and 56 m wide called “San-Tash”, which means “to count the stones”.
+According to legend, this work dates back to the 15th century, the time of Tamerlane’s military campaigns.
+As Tamerlane led an attack against China, he ordered each of his soldiers to bring a stone from Issyk-Kul to measure the size of his army.
+It is said that a wise old man, who wanted to teach Tamerlane a lesson about the price of war, suggested that he order his men to pick up a stone from the heap on their return from war.
+The remaining pile of stones represented the number of soldiers who had died during his campaigns.

-What is a Tumulus and a Kurgan?
-A tumulus is a large artificial pile of earth or stones that was raised over a burial site, sometimes topped by a monument or trophy.
-Kurgans are the burial mounds found in Russia and Central Asia.
-They were left by the nomadic populations who lived in this region, notably the Scythians between the 6th and 4th centuries BC.
+What is a Tumulus and a Kourgan?
+A tumulus is a large artificial pile of earth or stones raised above a burial site, sometimes surmounted by a monument or trophy.
+Kurganes are tumuli found in Russia and Central Asia.
+They were left by the nomadic populations who lived in this region, notably the Scythians between the 6th and 4th centuries BC,

 logo ountravela

-Although the lake is located at an altitude of 1,607m, the water can reach 24°C in summer!
-The lake never freezes in winter, hence its name Issyk-Kul which means “warm lake”
+As the lake lies at an altitude of 1,607 m, the water can reach 24°C in summer!
+The lake never freezes in winter, hence the name Issyk-Kul, which means “the warm lake”.

-There are many resorts built during the Soviet era on the northern shore of the lake.
+There are numerous resorts built during the Soviet era on the north shore of the lake.
 The most famous are Cholpon-Ata and Bosteri.
-There you will find large resorts with all-inclusive packages that Russian and Kazakh tourists love!
-We recommend avoiding it if you don’t want to get stuck between two towels on a crowded beach!
+Here you’ll find large resorts offering all-inclusive packages that Russian and Kazakh tourists love!
+Avoid this if you don’t want to get caught between two towels on a crowded beach!

-If you like quieter beaches, we recommend you to go to Tosor or Tamchy.
-The water is clear and the sand is soft.
-Many Kyrgyz families come here in the summer.
+If you prefer quieter beaches, we recommend Tosor or Tamchy.
+The water is clear and the sand fine.
+Many Kyrgyz families come here in summer.

-And if you want to discover small deserted beaches, we invite you to visit Route 05 of our book EXPLORE KYRGYZSTAN.
+And if you want to discover small, deserted beaches, we invite you to take a look at track 5 in our book EXPLORE KIRGHIZISTAN.

 Hiking in the misty mountains

 The southern shore of Lake Issyk-Kul is bordered by the Terskey Ala-Too range.
-Terskey Ala-Too means “the misty mountains” or “the mountains in the shade” as opposed to Kungey Ala-Too, “the sunny mountains” which are located on the northern shore of the lake at the border with Kazakhstan.
-Reminiscent of Switzerland in places, these mountains are full of hiking trails through pine forests, high meadows, lakes and glaciers.
+Terskey Ala-Too means “misty mountains” or “mountains in the shade”, as opposed to Kungey Ala-Too, “sunny mountains”, which lie on the north shore of the lake on the border with Kazakhstan.
+Reminiscent of Switzerland in places, these mountains abound with hiking trails, between pine forests, alpine meadows, lakes and glaciers.

-Many of the hikes are quite accessible and can be done independently.
-Be careful though, there is no signposting on the trails and if there is, it is in Russian.
-To find hiking maps, visit the Trekking Union of Kyrgyzstan.
-Otherwise you can use applications like Maps.me or wikiloc.
-If you are going to the high mountains, especially for several days, it is strongly recommended to go with a guide.
-You can find local guides in the many agencies in Karakol, which is the main base camp for tourists going to the Tian Shan Mountains.
+Many of our hikes are easily accessible and self-guided.
+But beware: there are no signs on the trails, and if there are, they’re in Russian.
+For hiking maps, contact the Trekking Union of Kyrgyzstan.
+Alternatively, you can use applications such as Maps.me or wikiloc.
+If you’re going to be in the mountains, especially for several days, we strongly recommend that you take a guide with you.
+You’ll find local guides in the many agencies in Karakol, which is the main base camp for tourists setting out to conquer the Tian Shan mountains.

 Lake Ala-kul

-Nestled at 3,560 m in the Terskey Ala-Too mountain range between the Karakol and Altyn-Arashan Valleys, this sumptuous glacial lake is very popular with hikers who come to explore the region.
-The hike to Lake Ala-Kul can last between 2 and 4 days, depending on the route taken, and requires a good level of physical fitness.
-If you are not accustomed to high mountains, we recommend that you go with a guide (which you can easily find in Karakol).
+Nestled at an altitude of 3,560 m in the Terskey Ala-Too range between the Karakol and Altyn-Arashan valleys, this sumptuous glacial lake is a popular destination for hikers exploring the region.
+The trek to Lake Ala-Kul can take between 2 and 4 days, depending on the route taken, and requires good physical fitness.
+If you’re not used to high mountains, we recommend that you go with a guide (easily available in Karakol).

 Karakol Valley

-The Karakol Valley is known for its ski resort, one of the largest in the country with more than 20 km of slopes.
+The Karakol valley is famous for its ski resort, the Karakol Ski resort, one of the largest in the country with over 20 km of pistes.
 The start of the hike to Lake Ala-Kul is also at the end of this valley.
-Just walk along the Karakol River to a small wooden bridge.
+Just follow the Karakol River to a small wooden bridge.

 Altyn-Arashan Valley

-The Altyn-Arashan Valley is the starting point for many treks in the Terskey Ala-Too, especially towards Lake Ala-Kul.
-You will also find many hot springs there, ideal after a big hike!
-There are fee-paying pools but also free natural springs, not easy to find!
+The Altyn-Arashan valley is the starting point for many treks in the Terskey Ala-Too, particularly to Lake Ala-Kul.
+You’ll also find plenty of hot springs, ideal after a long hike!
+There are not only paying pools but also free natural springs, which are not easy to find!

 Ak-Suu Valley

-About 20 km from the village of Barksoon there are beautiful waterfalls along the road running through the valley.
-A short one-hour walk takes you up to a viewpoint where you can see the three waterfalls which follow one after the other into the gorge.
-Beware, there is a climb!
-We highly recommend you go on horseback.
-At the foot of the waterfalls, you will find a few yurts where you can stay.
-This area is popular with tourists.
+Around 20 km from the village of Barskoon in the valley, there are some beautiful waterfalls along the road.
+A short one-hour walk takes you up to a viewpoint overlooking the three waterfalls that follow one another in the gorge.
+Watch out, it’s going up!
+You’ll probably be offered the chance to climb it on horseback.
+At the foot of the waterfall, you’ll find a number of yurts for refreshments.
+The site is very popular with tourists.

-This small village, located at the foot of the mountains, is a known base camp for hikers in the area.
-You will find some inns and guides to accompany you on horseback or on foot in the mountains of the region.
+This small village at the foot of the mountains is a well-known base camp for hikers in the region.
+You’ll find a number of inns and guides to accompany you on horseback or on foot through the region’s mountains.
 The road to get there is in very good condition.

 logo ountravela

-vallée de chong kyzyl suu au sud du lac Issyk Kul
+chong kyzyl suu valley south of Lake Issyk Kul

 30€